damienchoojl/cryptodataviewer/README.md

 1. Include purchase history

-2. Upgrade the Trade button to simulate purchasing of crypto currency
+2. Upgrade the Trade button to simulate purchasing/selling of crypto currency

 3. Provide Charts

+4. Fixed the search history where we are able to click on the crypto that we searched before and it will directly link to the crypto page

+5. Fixed the search bar where it will show the whole list of crypto market based on the relevant letters/words typed

 # Image